nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 **Use Case: Add assignment to CAP5BUDDY**

   **MSS**
    1. User requests to add an assignment to a module in CAP5BUDDY.
    2. CAP5BUDDY retrieves module from module list.
    3. CAP5BUDDY creates and adds assignment to the gradetracker in the module retrieved.
    4. CAP5BUDDY updates module in module list.
    5. CAP5BUDDY displays success message.

-     Use case ends.

   **Extensions**

  * 2a.
 The module to add to is invalid.

     * CAP5BUDDY displays an error message.

       Use case ends.

  * 3a.
 The given grade is invalid.

     * CAP5BUDDY displays an error message.